-KeePass is an open-source tool that saves all your passwords and private documents using a key file or master password.
+KeePass is an open-source password manager tool that saves all your passwords and private documents using a key file or master password.

-Since the tool is open-source, it’s available for everyone for free.
+Since the tool is open-source software, it’s available for everyone for free.
 And you always have access to the source codes and see yourself if your data is appropriately encrypted.

 Even though it’s not as dense as Sticky Password in terms of features, those who want a plain Jane password manager without spending anything can still consider it.

 But that being said, don’t let the ‘free’ and ‘open source tag’ fool you.
-It has its own perks (and snags, too) associated with it that I’ve mentioned in the following sections:
+Keepass has its own perks (and snags, too) associated with it.

 #1.
-Being an open-source tool comes with many benefits, and the most notable one is the flexibility to mold the software according to your needs.
+Open-source software comes with many benefits, and the most notable one is the flexibility to mold the software according to your needs.

 And KeePass is no different.

-The software uses AES-256 and Twofish to encrypt your data and offers to add additional plugins to add an extra layer of encryption to your files.
+The software uses AES-256 and Twofish encryption algorithms and offers to add additional plugins to add an extra layer of encryption to your files.

 This is where you can cash in the flexibility perk that comes with this open-source software.

-You can get your hands on the source codes any time and create a customized version of KeePass by adding more encryption plugins or doing necessary changes in other functions.
+With Keepass, you can get your hands on the source codes any time and create a customized version by adding more encryption plugins or doing necessary changes in other functions.

 How many characters it will have, whether you want to include any numbers, or add special characters to it.